tonyd33/toogoodtobot/README.md

 Don't forget to turn off Wireguard on your phone once you're done this.

+## Create IFTTT applet for notifications

+- Download IFTTT on your phone
+- Create an applet:
+  - If: Webhooks -> Receive a web request
+    - Event Name: `toogoodtobot`
+  - Then: Notifications -> Send a rich notification from the IFTTT app
+    - Message: Add Ingredient -> `Value1`
+    - Image URL: Add Ingredient -> `Value2`
+    - Everything else: Up to you
+- Create and find your IFTTT webhook key from the [IFTTT site](https://ifttt.com/maker_webhooks) and copy it down

 ## Install and run the script

 ```sh